mtumilowicz/java11-vavr093-partial-function-lifting-workshop/README.md

 * https://github.com/mtumilowicz/java11-vavr-function-lifting
 * on the workshop we will try to fix failing `Workshop`
 * answers: `Answers` (same tests as in `Workshop` but correctly solved)

+# theory in a nutshell

+# conclusions in a nutshell